-Dr Chander VeluAn expert in business model innovation, Chander is a lecturer in marketing.
+Dr Chander VeluAn expert in business model innovation, Chander is a Lecturer in Economics of Industrial Systems.
 Previously, Chander worked as a consultant with PricewaterhouseCoopers and Booz Allen Hamilton.
 He is in the process of identifying innovative business models emanating from India.

 Learn more about Chander »